Alon Shaya: Career

-In 2017, Alon formed Pomegranate Hospitality to create a space where meaningful, lasting relationships are created, community engagement prospers, and cultural differences are celebrated.
-Pomegranate Hospitality hopes to foster opportunities for colleagues, partners and friends in a comfortable environment, helping all involved to achieve their personal and professional goals.

 He was a judge on the 15th season of Top Chef.

 In March 2018, Alon published his debut cookbook, "Shaya: An Odyssey of Food, My Journey Back to Israel" (Knopf).
-Part memoir and part cookbook, Alon shares his deeply personal journey of survival and discovery, exploring the evolution of a cuisine and the transformative power and magic of food and cooking.
-Readers learn the secret to making Shaya's acclaimed pita bread while hearing the food stories that have shaped his life.
+Part memoir and part cookbook.

-Later in 2018, Saba opened its doors in May 2018 in Uptown, New Orleans & Safta opened its doors in August 2018 in the River North neighborhood of Denver.
-Both restaurants reflect Chef Alon Shaya's heritage, a journey through food and beverage which pays homage to the culinary landscape of Israel.
-With influences that stem from the Middle East, Europe and North Africa, Saba and Safta reflect a collection of moments where food and culture have crossed paths, offering a taste of this ever-evolving cuisine.
-Wood fired pita bread baked steps from the table soaks up the flavors of Bulgaria, Yemen, Syria, Morocco, Turkey, Palestine and Greece to name a few.
+Later in 2018, Saba opened in Uptown, New Orleans & Safta opened its doors in August 2018 in the River North neighborhood of Denver.

 In 2019 he took chefs from his restaurants to Israel on a culinary tour so they could incorporate those tastes and flavors in the American establishments.
 He also participated in Galileat, a food workshop in Galilee.

 In 2020 he presented at a Blackberry Farm event.
 He is a brand ambassador for Camellia Brand.

 In mid 2021, Pomegranate Hospitality and the Four Season Hotel & Private Residences New Orleans will open the hotel’s signature restaurant and lobby bar.
 The restaurant, Miss River, will represent Alon & Emily’s love letter to Louisiana.

+In 2024, Shaya opened Safta 1964 at the Wynn hotel and casino on the Las Vegas Strip.